 IMB makes it easy to open the Wisdom Saver account by providing you with an online application.
-You can access it by clicking “Go to Site” and it should only take about ten minutes to complete.
+You can access it by visiting the IMB website and it should only take about ten minutes to complete.
 Certain eligibility requirements will have to be met before you will be permitted to submit your application:

 - Minimum age.
 You must be at least 55 years of age in order to be eligible for this account.
 That age requirement is waived for certain individuals who are receiving a qualifying pension.

 - Residency requirements.
 You must be an Australian resident and have an Australian residential address if you wish to be considered for this account.

 - Depository.
 A minimum opening deposit of $0 must be received before your Wisdom Saver will be activated.